-Since you only need a smaller mortgage, the necessary deposit will also be smaller.
+As you only need a smaller mortgage, the deposit will also be smaller.

-Even though your mortgage repayments plus rent may be as much as (or more than) the repayments on a full mortgage, the smaller deposit required makes it easier to achieve.
+Even though your mortgage repayments plus rent may be as much as, or more than, repayments on a full mortgage, a smaller deposit makes it easier to get onto the property ladder.

-Shared ownership is also preferable to renting, as the portion of the home that you own will grow in value if the price of the property goes up.
+Shared ownership is also preferable to renting, as the portion of the home you own will grow in value if the price of your property rises.